tina1998612/docs/move_vm/compiler_&_toolset.md

 * There is more than one script with the name 'store_64'.
 * The passed parameters or type parameters do not match the script parameters.
 * There are syntax errors in the script.

-* You can use type parameters like in the move language.
+You can use type parameters like in the Move language.

 Example: